 She touched his unchanged face.
 “Oh, John I have missed you so much,” she murmured.

 “You look so young like the day I last saw you.”

 “I know,” he answered understanding how insecure she might feel for appearing so much older.
 “You are still my girl though.”
 He hugged her gently.

 “Why did you not come to me?” she asked through forming tears.
 “I have waited for you for so long.”

 John took a deep breath and tried his best not to cry.
-“I could not,” he answered with a quiver in his voice.
+“I could not,” he replied with a quiver in his voice.
 “I could not.”
-He rubbed her back and squeezed his eyes shut to fight back the tears.
+He rubbed her back and squeezed his eyes shut.

 “I know.
 I remember now.
 You can’t cross the road.”